zmap/zmap/CONTRIBUTING.md

   configuration file](/.clang-format) for `clang-format` that applies this style.
 You can use the [indent.sh](./indent.sh) script to apply this style.

+- Before submitting a PR, please rebase/squash your commits down to a single commit.
+Follow these [commit message guidelines][guidelines], especially with regard to formatting.

 Reviewing
 ---------